 Creating icons for your website isn’t necessary, but it’s a good way to make your site look professional and help with navigation.
-Our Overlays section has a wide variety of images that you can use as icons.
+Our Graphics section has a wide variety of images that you can use as icons.
 For example, a plant or flower shop could find potential icons in the Nature group.
 There are also lots of sites where you can find free clip art.

-The section icons we created for Prickles & Pots were made with the geometric shapes in the Overlays section.
+The section icons we created for Prickles & Pots were made with the geometric shapes in the Graphics section.
 Be sure to put them on a transparent background so they can be used on your website.

 High-quality photos of your products are the most important elements of your website because they’re what will ultimately convince your potential customers to make a purchase.
 Attractive product images also go a long way to making your website look visually pleasing and polished.
 You’ll want to make sure that all of your product photos have a unified look and feel so that your website and your business come off as cohesive.
 Mismatched, random photos will inspire distrust and raise questions about your business.